kneufeld/consolemd/README.md

 run `consolemd` with `--no-true-color` or set environment variable `CONSOLEMD_TRUECOL=0`.

-If you like really long paragraphs that wrap at terminal edge then use `--no-soft-wrap` or set `CONSOLEMD_WRAP=0`.
+If you like really long lines that wrap at terminal edge then use `--no-soft-wrap` or set `CONSOLEMD_WRAP=0`.

 A current at-time-of-writing list of pygment styles is the following: